Alyssa-CG/Module7-Pewlett-Hackard-Analysis/README.md

 Out of curiosity, I did still check how many current employees were born in 1965, by joining the employees and titles tables, then filtering for current employees (end date 9999-01-01) born in 1965 and found only 1,549 persons within those categories.

+Full code for the final tables 1 and 2 can be found [here](https://github.com/Alyssa-CG/Module7-Pewlett-Hackard-Analysis/blob/master/Challenge/Challenge%20Tables.sql).

 ## Results

 There were 33,118 retirement-ready PH employees.